vigneshjathavara/GestureRecognition/README.md

 # GestureRecognition
-A gesture recognition device using Arduino101, flex sensors and LUX sensor
+A gesture recognition device using Arduino101 and flex sensors